ayanit1/CV/README.md

 * CC - Applied ICT (Edecxel)

 ## Experience

-Brew Box Bubble Tea (September 2012 -  October 2016)
+- Brew Box Bubble Tea (September 2012 -  October 2016) Business Owner

-Business Owner

 Set up a business based in Angel, Islington with a business partner from scratch.
 Basically doing everything.
 Was in business for three years and managed to employee 5 people.

-The Dorchester Hotel (March 2012 - September 2012)

-Food and beverage assistant (In-room dining)
+- Food and beverage assistant (In-room dining)

 Served both regular guests and VIPs who stayed at The Dorchester in Park Lane.

-Professional Dancer (September 2008 - May 2012)
+- Professional Dancer (September 2008 - May 2012)

 Self Employed

 Doing everything to promote myself and my crew as dancers.
 This included winning a TV competition, teaching and performing worldwide.

-Schuh (September 2008 - December 2009 & September 2015 - January 2017)

-Stockroom assistant/ Sales assistant
+- Schuh (September 2008 - December 2009 & September 2015 - January 2017) Stockroom assistant/ Sales assistant

 Experienced christmas periods in retail, which is something quite remarkable especially in Oxford Circus.